jepsar/Jepsar-PrimeFaces-Theme/README.md

 * The CSS is overly complicated
 * The icons are bitmaps

-So I decided to create my own theme.
+So I decided to create my own free PrimeFaces theme.
 While doing so I also came up with a resource handler which you can use to patch existing themes to replace the [jQuery UI](https://jqueryui.com/) icons with [Font Awesome](https://fortawesome.github.io/Font-Awesome/) icons.

 ## Installing